ninevra/coda/step-by-step/character-creation.md

 	STEP 4: CHOOSE BACKGROUNDS

-Choose a number of character backgrounds no greater than your remaining level budget or the number of backgrounds in your age category's bonus column.

-Subtract one from your remaining level budget for each background chosen.
+You will have at least one remaining new level at this time.
+You must spend a new level to choose a background.
+If your age category does not allow a background, you forfeit the new level without spending it.
+You may choose again if you have new levels remaining and your age category allows more backgrounds.

-You gain the equipment and features of those backgrounds.
+You gain the equipment and features of all backgrounds you chose.

 	STEP 5: SPEND LEVELS

-If your remaining level budget is above zero, spend these levels as outlined in character-advancement.md.
+If you have remaining new levels, spend these new levels as outlined in character-advancement.md.